Surgical Wound Care: Questions and Answers

 Your surgical wound will be closed in multiple layers.
 In essence the surgeon will first close your muscle layer and then your skin layer.
 Some types of suture are used to close the muscle layer or layers first.
 This is common practice.

 Sutures are what most people call stitches.
 This is when the surgeon actually uses material similar, but stronger, than thread.
 There are many different types of suture material available to your surgeon.
 Most often the physician chooses the type of suture to be used based on personal preference.
-Using a needle and thread the surgeon will sew your wound closed.
+Using a needle and surgical thread (suture) the surgeon sews your wound closed.

 Staples are small metal clips that hold the wound closed.
 This method allows the surgeon to close your wound more rapidly.
 Your surgeon is the best judge as to the type of closure appropriate for your surgical wound.